 This course is conducted in French.
 Students should expect to be actively involved in their own learning while working toward proficiency in the areas of reading, writing, speaking, and listening.
 Literature, poetry, art, music, and film all serve as strategic vehicles to total-language competency.
 Critical thinking skills are enhanced in the target language through cooperative and collaborative activities.
 Authentic aural activities are integrated into the course via podcasts or short videos.
 This course will cover some of the French AP themes but will focus more on in-depth political, cultural, and historical aspects of the Francophone world.
 Students are expected to be motivated to increase their proficiency level and be willing to actively participate in class discussions on a daily basis.
 Students are required to regularly do work outside of class in order to fully access the curriculum.
+In accordance with the MA Curriculum Framework, the teacher is approaching the requisite 90% target language use in this course.
+Accordingly, students are expected to actively work towards that threshold.
 The target proficiency level for this course is Intermediate Mid.